covid-cure/COVID-19/README.md

 # Hi!
 My COVID-19 Stuff! 👋

+## Update 6.4.2024, 4:05 PM - data is in the process of being restored.

 ## Data is in the process of being restored.
 Some links may be broken.

 <!--
 **covid-cure/covid-cure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.